A round-up of 20 of the best DIY wall decor ideas plus tutorials and tips to pull off the look easily and get the designer look for less.

 15. Engineer Typography Prints

-Type up your favorite song lyrics, quotes, or lines from literature, print on engineering paper, and make a statement.
+Type up your favorite song lyrics, quotes, or lines from literature, print on engineering paper, and make a statement on bare walls.

 You don’t even have to write anything on it, unless you just want to.